Millhands / Handmade

-From the earliest days, textile development has involved a lot of time and hard work.
-BRAHM takes a look at North Carolina’s vast textile history, from the growth of industrial mill production in The New South to regional textile artists working today and keeping handmade techniques alive through traditional practices.
-Exploring the theme of labor and the laborious practices involved with textile creation, this exhibition presents a unique perspective on this history and finds grounding points with textile making today that allow viewers to take on new perspectives.
+Throughout history, the process of textile making has involved a lot of time and hardwork.
+Millhands/Handmade takes a look at the South’s vast textile history, from the growth of industrial mills and their effect on southern families, to regional textile artists working today and keeping handmade techniques alive through traditional practices.
 MORE . . .

 May 9 – July 26, 2015